 Mining and mineral extraction are vital to global economies, supplying essential raw materials for various industries, including construction, technology, and energy.
 However, these activities can lead to significant environmental degradation if not managed properly.
-Environmental monitoring has become crucial in mitigating the adverse impacts of mining on ecosystems and communities.
-This article explores the importance of environmental monitoring in the mining sector, the techniques employed, and the challenges faced in promoting sustainable practices.

 The Importance of Environmental Monitoring in Mining and Mineral Extraction